Market House, Ledbury

 HERITAGE HIGHLIGHTS: The only timber-framed market hall in Herefordshire still in its original location

-The Market Hall is attributed - without any documentary evidence it must be said - to John Abel, a local man who rose to become King's Carpenter under Charles I. Abel, or Abell, is also responsible for Grange Court in Leominster and several other market houses in Herefordshire.
+The Market House is attributed - without any documentary evidence it must be said - to John Abel, a local man who rose to become King's Carpenter under Charles I. Abel, or Abell, is also responsible for Grange Court in Leominster and several other market houses in Herefordshire.

-His link to Ledbury is tenuous as the Market Hall here does not have the ornate carving details for which Abel was known.
+His link to Ledbury is tenuous as the Market House here does not have the ornate carving details for which Abel was known.
 It is very likely that several master carpenters were involved with the construction, given that it took over five decades to finish.

 Ledbury's broad Market Place was established in 1122 when the town was granted the right to hold a regular weekly market.
 Over the medieval period, two rows of shops gradually encroached on the Market Place.